jessesiu/hku_scholars_hub/README.md

 # Web scraping from HKU scholar hub

-The script will search from [HKU schoars hub website](http://hub.hku.hk/) via the input the journal name and period of time.
+The script will search from [HKU scholars hub website](http://hub.hku.hk/) via the input the journal name and period of time.

 ## Requirements